ThomasVitale/cartographer-blueprints/README.md

 ## References

 This package is inspired by:

 * the [examples](https://github.com/vmware-tanzu/cartographer/tree/main/examples) in the Cartographer project;
-* the [Cartographer Catalog](https://github.com/vmware-tanzu/cartographer-catalog) package used in Tanzu Community Edition;
+* the original cartographer-catalog package used in [Tanzu Community Edition](https://github.com/vmware-tanzu/community-edition) before its retirement;
 * the [set of blueprints](https://github.com/vrabbi/tap-oss/tree/main/packages/ootb-supply-chains) included in an example of Tanzu Application Platform OSS stack.

 ## Supply Chain Security